WassimLouiz/Object_detection/README.md

+# Object detection

+This project is a web application that uses our real time camera feed in order to detect objects.
+Created with ReactJS and a model from TensorflowJS that help us detect all sorts of objects simultaneously.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).